 Cucumbers aren't just for pickling and eating raw in salads.
 Though we don't often consider them for inclusion in cooked dishes, when salted and stir-fried over intense heat, they take on a nicely smooth, juicy, and meaty texture.
 Here, we combine the cucumbers with soy sauce, sesame oil, and marinated ground pork—the pork functions mainly as a seasoning, while the cukes are the star.

-Aguachile, the delicious Mexican answer to Peruvian ceviche, consists of raw shrimp bathed in a flavorful chili-lime marinade mixed with cucumber and onion.
-Unlike with ceviche, the seafood used in aguachile isn't allowed to "cook" via a long rest in the acidic marinade, so you'll want to seek out impeccably fresh shrimp—tell your fishmonger that you're going to be eating them raw.
+Aguachile, the delicious Mexican answer to Peruvian ceviche, consists of raw seafood, often shrimp, bathed in a flavorful chili-lime marinade mixed with cucumber and onion.
+Unlike with ceviche, the seafood used in aguachile isn't allowed to "cook" via a long rest in the acidic marinade—it's served immediately after being tossed with the lime juice and other ingredients—so you'll want to seek out impeccably fresh shrimp.
+Tell your fishmonger that you're going to be eating them raw.